girardi69/testgit/README.md

 Continue to work on Master after tk003			Continue to work on tk005 Working more after tk003				Finished work on tk005 Another line after tk003
-Here it starts another piece of project
+Here it starts another piece of project  		Working on tk006
 With a new followup